rust-lang/rust/text/0000-profile-dependencies.md

 This file is typically checked in tree, so for many projects overriding things involves making temporary changes to this, which feels hacky.
 On top of this, if Cargo is being called by an encompassing build system as what happens in Firefox, these changes can seem surprising.
-There are currently two main profiles in Cargo ("dev" and "release"), and we're forced to fit everything we need into these two categories.
-This isn't really enough.

-Furthermore, this doesn't allow for much customization.
+This also doesn't allow for much customization.
 For example, when trying to optimize for compilation speed by building in debug mode, build scripts will get built in debug mode as well.
 In case of complex build-time dependencies like bindgen, this can end up significantly slowing down compilation.
 It would be nice to be able to say "build in debug mode, but build build dependencies in release".
 Also, your program may have large dependencies that it doesn't use in critical paths, being able to ask for just these dependencies to be run in debug mode would be nice.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation